wwwouaiebe/leaflet.TravelNotes/src/coreLib/README.md

 # coreLib

-This folder contains a part of the application tier classes
+This folder contains a part of the application layer classes

-It contains lib classes used by the others application tier classes
+It contains lib classes used by the others application layer classes